Why The Flood Management Strategy Initiative?

-The Lower Mainland Flood Management Strategy (LMFMS) initiative is aimed at the creation of a region-wide strategy to reduce flood risk and improve the flood resilience of communities along the lower Fraser River and south coast — from Hope to Richmond and from Squamish to White Rock.
+The Lower Mainland Flood Management Strategy (LMFMS) initiative was aimed at creating a region-wide strategy to reduce flood risk and improve the flood resilience of communities along the lower Fraser River and south coast.
+Phase 2 of the work wrapped up in 2023 with completion of several technical projects and two final reports.

 Fill Knowledge Gaps